COVID: US relaxes mask rules for fully vaccinated people | DW | 13.05.2021

 The US Center for Disease Control and Prevention (CDC) on Thursday eased mask-wearing guidance for people who are fully vaccinated against COVID-19.

-The CDC no longer recommended fully vaccinated people wear masks outdoors in crowds, and in many indoor settings.
+The CDC no longer recommends fully vaccinated people wear masks outdoors in crowds, and in many indoor settings.

+The White House said on Twitter it was "big news" and added, "we’ve gotten this far.
+Whether you choose to get vaccinated or wear a mask, please protect yourself until we get to the finish line."

-"Anyone who is fully vaccinated can participate in indoor and outdoor activities — large or small — without wearing a mask or physically distancing," said CDC director Dr. Rochelle Walensky at a White House briefing.
+CDC director Dr. Rochelle Walensky told a White House briefing that "anyone who is fully vaccinated can participate in indoor and outdoor activities — large or small — without wearing a mask or physically distancing."

 "If you are fully vaccinated, you can start doing the things that you had stopped doing because of the pandemic."